BA in Allied Health with Business Emphasis

 The BA in Allied Health with Business Emphasis program is excellent preparation for a variety of careers in industry, government, and health care that require a background in science and business, including but not limited to such fields as healthcare administration, pharmaceutical and biotechnology sales and service, and public health.
 Students in this major are required to collaborate with science and/or business faculty in a research project, or participate in an off-campus internship in a business setting.

 Note: Entry requirements differ among graduate schools and jobs.
 Students are responsible for researching the requirements of graduate programs and professions in which they are interested.

-All of the following requirements must be met to continue as an allied health, biology, biochemistry, or chemistry major.
+All of the following requirements must be met to continue as an allied health, biological sciences, biochemistry, or chemistry major.
 A student’s failure to maintain these requirements will result in him or her being dropped from the major.
 Reentry to the major is by petition only.

 - Must maintain a minimum cumulative GPA of 2.0 in all biology, chemistry, biochemistry, math, and physics courses required for the major.

 - Must complete each course required for the major with a C- or higher for the course to meet a degree requirement in the Department of Biology and Chemistry.

 - Any single course within the major can be taken only two times at APU; students must change to a major outside the department after two unsuccessful (below C-) attempts in a single required course.